semgrep/semgrep-docs/docs/semgrep-cloud-platform/dashboard.md

 <!--

-NOTE: The following sections are no longer functional in Semgrep Dashboard.
+Technical Writer NOTE: The following sections are no longer functional in Semgrep Dashboard.
 Section "Discovering trends in vulnerabilities through OWASP categories" can be reused as it offers a good description of many OWASP categories (maybe in Cheat sheets).

 ## Discovering trends in vulnerabilities through OWASP categories